jessonfoo/p001/week_3/readme.md

 You need to submit your work on the Unit 1, Week 3 submission form [apply.devbootcamp.com](http://apply.devbootcamp.com) by Sunday at 11:59pm.
 Expect to submit your links for each challenge above.

 ## Remember your Unit Goals!
-- Pair at least once this week with a member of your accountability group.  *You need to pair 3 times on your own this unit*
+- Pair at least twice this week with a member of your accountability group.  *You need to pair 4 times on your own this unit*
 - Give feedback for each person you paired with. *You need to submit at least 5 pieces of feedback in this unit*
 - Rate at least 7 pieces of [Meta Feedback](https://socrates.devbootcamp.com/feedback) on Socrates. *You need to rate 20 pieces of feedback per unit*